The Germiest Places You Could Ever Touch

 Schools and daycares can seriously compromise your health because of the close contact with others and the fact that surfaces may be contaminated with others' germs, points out Dr. Martinello.
 Also, lots of parents send their kids to school sick, sometimes knowingly because of a lack of childcare, infecting others.

-How to Stay Healthy if Your Child Goes to School
+How to Stay Healthy if Your Child Goes Back to School

 Again, make sure you and your childrens' vaccinations are up to date.
 Dr. Martinello reiterates that it's best to get the flu shot before influenza starts to spread in your community.
 (The CDC recommends getting vaccinated against the flu before the end of October.)
 Make sure your child knows to wash their hands frequently, and, if allowed by the school, consider linking a portable hand sanitizer bottle to your child's lunchbox.
 Lastly, don't send them to school if they are sick!